rexrainbow/phaser3-rex-notes/docs/docs/ui-scrollbar.md

         - `'pan'`, `'drag'`, or `0` : Control knob by panning/dragging thumb game object.
 Default setting.
         - `'click'`, or `1` : Control slider by touching track game object.
         - `'none'`, or `-1` : Disable sider controlling.
-    - `slider.gap` : Snap a value to nearest grid slice, using rounding.
+    - `slider.tick` : Snap a value to nearest grid slice, using rounding.
         - `undefined` : Disable this feature.
     - `slider.easeValue` : Easing value when `input` is `'click'`.
           - `slider.easeValue.duration` : Duration of value easing, default is `0` (no easing).